rkabrick/bild/README.md

 - ✅ **Easy command editing** using the `$EDITOR` environment variable
 - ✅ **Configuration persistence** in `~/.config/bild/bild.json`
 - ✅ **Local project configuration** via `.bild.json` in repository root
+- ✅ **Syntax highlighted commands** cause looking at plain text is for weenies

 ---